 - Fresh cream can make your kabab more delicious than tetra cream

-- Using clay handi brings the earthy flavor to your recipe
+- Using a clay handi brings the earthy flavor to your recipe

-To prepare this recipe first we wash the meat thoroughly under running water and cut it into small pieces
+To prepare this recipe, first wash the meat thoroughly under running water and cut it into small pieces.

 Heat the charcoal

-Put meat pieces along with veggies and spice then grind them together for a minute
+Put meat pieces along with veggies and spices, then grind them together for a minute.

 Heat the charcoal